JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 Julia ships with a sysimage that is used by default when Julia is started.
-That sysimage contains the Julia compiler itself, the standard libraries and also compiled code (precompile statements) that has been put there to reduce the time required to do common operations, like working in the REPL.
+That sysimage contains the Julia compiler itself, the standard libraries and also compiled code that has been put there to reduce the time required to do common operations, like working in the REPL.

-Sometimes, it is desirable to create a custom sysimage with custom precompile statements.
+Sometimes it is desirable to create a custom sysimage with custom precompiled code.
 This is the case if one has some dependencies that take a significant time to load or where the compilation time for the first call is uncomfortably long.
 This section of the documentation is intended to document how to use PackageCompilerX to create such sysimages.

 ### Drawbacks to custom sysimages